 About the Awards

-The Virginia Hamilton Conference Advisory Board offers several awards to recognize those who make contributions to the field of multicultural literature for youth.
+The Virginia Hamilton Conference Advisory Board offered several awards to recognize those who make contributions to the field of multicultural literature for youth.

 The Virginia Hamilton Literary Award

-Established in 1998 by the Advisory Board of Kent State University’s Virginia Hamilton Conference, this award recognizes an American author or illustrator whose books demonstrate artistic excellence and make a significant contribution to the field of multicultural literature for children and adolescents.
-The award is conferred at the Virginia Hamilton Conference.
+Established in 1998 by the Advisory Board of Kent State University’s Virginia Hamilton Conference, this award recognized an American author or illustrator whose books demonstrate artistic excellence and made a significant contribution to the field of multicultural literature for children and adolescents.
+The award was conferred at the Virginia Hamilton Conference.

 For further information, contact conference Chair, Mary Anne Nichols, M.L.S.